AN ONLINE QUARTERLY MUSIC MAGAZINE

 Born on July 31, 1918 in Vicksburg, Miss., Jones grew up in Pontiac, Michigan in a family rich with musical talent.
 Actively encouraged to play music by their parents were oldest son Hank, his younger brother, cornetist band leader, composer and arranger Thad Jones, and the baby of the family, drummer Elvin Jones, the polyrhythmic force behind John Coltrane's classic quartet.

-Listen to Hank recall how he used to listen to Fats Waller on the radio
+school, Jones used to listen to Fats Waller records on the radio before

 Jones also idolized Earl "Fatha" Hines and the great Teddy Wilson, spinning their sides as a teenager, emulating their styles.
 While these artists seldom came through Pontiac, he did see many lesser-known pianists perform.
 Often these performers played by ear, not having had formal training.
 By watching and listening to them, he acquired an early understanding of improvisation, a technique he himself would come to master.